vsokoltsov/Interview360Server/README.md

 ### Docker

-* `docker-compose run app bash -c "cd app && python manage.py test"`
+* `docker-compose run --rm app bash -c "cd app && python manage.py test"`

 * Create file `secrets.yaml` in `/app/app` folder, where all your environment variables would be allocated